threlte/threlte/apps/docs/src/routes/core-transition/index.md

 This shows that objects which cannot be part of the scene graph (`THREE.MeshStandardMaterial` is not extending `THREE.Object3D`) can be attached to parent properties and therefore allow for easy composition of objects.

 :::admonition type="tip"
-All three.js modules ending with "Material" receive `attach="material"`, and all modules ending with "Geometry" receive `attach="geometry"` automatically.
+All three.js imports ending with "Material" receive `attach="material"`, and all imports ending with "Geometry" receive `attach="geometry"` automatically.
 You do not strictly have to type it out!
 :::

 #### Attaching to nested properties